fclaerho/testgear/README.md

 **BEWARE**
 The testgear exceptions on `create()`, `delete()` and `update()` should simply be re-mapped from the underlying exceptions.
-Do not add any check into the `Resources` implementation!
+Do not add any check into your `Resources` implementations!